-- 77% of families are depending on more than four sources of income compared to only 61% last year - 100% families are depending on at least 2 sources of income - Dependency on multiple source of income have been increasing continuously over the years.
+- 48% of families are depending on more than four sources of income compared to 77% last year. - 90% of families are depending on at least 2 sources of income.

-Agriculture and wage employment in agriculture are the primary source of income for both project and control villages.
-About 93% of the project households are primarily depends upon agriculture and rest on wage employment.
+Agriculture and wage employment in agriculture are the primary sources of income for both project and control villages.
+About 63% of the project households primarily depend upon agriculture and rest on wage employment.
+Others are landless who earn from wages created through the various government supported projects or working as agriculture labourer during the agriculture season and depends on NTFP.

 The other key sources of livelihoods as found out from the study are from the forest and other natural resources which are the tertiary and subsequent income sources of these families.
-However, the poor families are primarily depends upon multiple sources of income to meet annual demand for food and other expenditure.
+However, the poor families primarily depend upon multiple sources of income to meet annual demand for food and other expenditures.
 This dependency on multiple sources also works as a coping mechanism by the poor to reduce the risk of loss of income from any one of the sources.

 Livestock promotion through the project are gaining popularity and significantly contributing to the livelihoods baskets after agriculture and wage employment.
-The no. of households out of the 900 sample households depend on livestock as a source of income is depicted in the following chart:
+The no. of households out of the 900 sample household depending on livestock as a source of income is depicted in the following chart: